jlwakeley/password-generator/README.md

 # Password Generator

-This is a simple password generator application built with Python using the Tkinter library for the graphical user interface (GUI).
+This is a simple password generator application built with Python using the PyQt5 library for the graphical user interface (GUI).
 It allows users to generate secure passwords with customizable length and excluded symbols.

 ## Features